 These new, wide, hydrothermally altered zones could represent a new plumbing system for a southern mineralized part of the Camp parallel to the Main Break, fed by a deep porphyry body.
 The gold mineralization is found in carbonate altered conglomerate, tuff and porphyry, mineralized with up to 10% disseminated pyrite.
-Hole 50-627 is an exception with the gold contained in porphyry-hosted quartz veining and silicification.
+The SMC may also be characterized by quartz veining and silicification when hosted within the porphyry.